24seconds/rust-cli-pomodoro/README.md

 ## How to use

-Currently just clone this repo and run `cargun run --release` or build your self and use binary as you wish.
+Currently just clone this repo and run `cargo run --release` or build your self and use binary as you wish.

 ```sh
 git clone git@github.com:24seconds/rust-cli-pomodoro.git